-The Coin is a very important symbol for a ruler of a country.
-In medieval times a Coin portrayed the name and symbolism of the ruler, like the Biscione symbol on the leftmost coin, made during the rule of Filippo Maria Visconti.
-In 1462 Francesco Sforza reintroduced what was common in Classical times, in putting the portrait of himself on the milanese coins.
+The Coin is an important symbol for a ruler of a country.
+In medieval times, a Coin portrayed the name and symbolism of the ruler, like the Biscione symbol on the leftmost coin, made during the rule of Filippo Maria Visconti.
+In 1462 Francesco Sforza reintroduced what was common in Classical times, in putting the portrait of himself on the Milanese coins.
 This portrait was the perfect symbol for their personal power and wealth.
-The coins here above are some of the coins that have been coinaged during the reign of the Milanese Dukes in the 15th Century.
-From left to right the we see the Golden Dukato of Filippo Maria Visconti (1412 - 1447), Francesco Sforza (1450 - 1466), Galeazzo Maria Sforza (1466 - 1476), Gian Galeazzo Sforza (1476 - 1494), who became Duke at the age of 9 years old and Ludovico Maria Sforza (1494 - 1499) also called El Moro, brother of Galeazzo Maria Sforza who ruled many years instead of his nephew and who was probably the driving force for killing him.
+The coins here above are some of the coins that have been minted during the reign of the Milanese Dukes in the 15th Century.
+From left to right we see the Golden Dukato of Filippo Maria Visconti (1412 - 1447), Francesco Sforza (1450 - 1466), Galeazzo Maria Sforza (1466 - 1476), Gian Galeazzo Sforza (1476 - 1494), who became Duke at the age of 9 years old and Ludovico Maria Sforza (1494 - 1499) also called El Moro, brother of Galeazzo Maria Sforza who ruled many years instead of his nephew and who was probably the driving force for killing him.
 When we see these coins, the ultimate sign of power, it is easy to explain that the coin was one of the symbols on the Italian Trionfi decks.

-Speaking more generally, what other associations can we make with the suit of Coins.
+Speaking more generally, what other associations can we make with the suit of Coins?
 Let us first consider some general aspects of our live,

 In the Tarot, the Virtues are important allegorical figures, representing our moral values.
-The element Earth and so the suit of Coins, is associated to the Virtue Prudence.
-You have to be very prudent to stay in a good health and to keep your savings save.
-In ancient Greece, Prudence was considered essential to acquire wisdom.
+The element Earth, and so the suit of Coins, is associated to the Virtue Prudence.
+You have to be very prudent to stay in good health and to keep your savings save.
+In Ancient Greece, Prudence was considered essential to acquire wisdom.
 When appearing in the Tarot, as in the Trionfi deck of Ercole I of Este, Prudence is portrayed on the highest card, situated in the axis of the Tarot Wheel.

 On the oldest card decks commissioned by Filippo Maria Visconti, the suit of coins was illustrated using Gold as the most important color.
 On the Visconti di Modrone the members of the court wear golden cloths covered with the symbol of Gian Galezzo Visconti, first Duke of Milan and father of Filippo Maria, a white turtledove (symbol of his first wive) standing on a banner mentionning his device "a bon droyt", indicating that the Visconti family is the rightful ruler over Milan.
-Behind the bird and the banner we see a wavy (representing heath) and radiant (representing light) sun.
+Behind the bird and the banner, we see a wavy (representing heath) and radiant (representing light) sun.
 The same wavy and radiant sun is also depicted on the coins that are shown on the court cards.
-On the numbered cards a copy of the Golden Dukato that was coinaged during his reign.
+On the numbered cards, a copy of the Golden Dukato that was minted during his reign.
 On the Brera Brambilla deck, made short before Filippo Maria Visconti died, the Dukato is shown on all cards of the suit of Coins.
-The members of the court don't have heraldic elements on their cloths, but they wear golden suit, covered with golden feathers.
-In the following figure some examples.
+The members of the court don't have heraldic elements on their cloths, but they wear a golden suit, covered with golden feathers.
+In the following figure, some examples.

 The printed cards don't need to glorify a specific ruler.
 The coins are much simpler.
 Here below eight examples showing the development of the Coins during the years.
-I show only numbered cards, because we are most interested in the suit symbol itself.
+I show only numbered cards because we are most interested in the suit symbol itself.